Navigate all your data visually using Metrics and events and without needing to know how to write NRQL-format queries.

 Define the scope.
 Select the data type (metric or event), the account, and the entities.

 Select the time range using the time picker.

 Use the blocks on the left to browse the available data and build your search.
 You can only select one element per block.
 Blocks are searchable.

 We use the metric system (including metric SI prefixes) to display our units.

 The working space on the right displays the result of your exploration.

 At the working space you can see:

-See the following examples to learn how and when to use the data explorer.
+See the following examples to learn how and when to use metrics and events.